Belize

 CAYE CAULKER

-I walked down to the pier where they’re stationed all abuzz and ready for action.
-I was a bit nervous, given how clumsy I’ve always been, but I was mostly excited overall.
+I walked down to the pier where they were stationed, all abuzz and ready for action.
+I was a bit nervous, given how clumsy I’ve always been, but mostly excited overall.
 I was super ready to get into the water and start diving.
 Only that’s not how diving really works.
 It’s not something you can just jump into.
 In fact, the first day comprised a series of videos that lasted around five hours.
 Yep, that’s right – five hours!

 “Why am I doing this to myself?
 I’m on holiday!”
-I kept on chastising myself.
+I kept chastising myself.
 It felt exactly like being back in school.
 And the worst part was, there’d be a test – exactly like being back in school!
-I bet the Diving God in Tulum didn’t quite have to go through that much crap in order to do so, huh?
+I bet the Diving God in Tulum didn’t have to go through that much crap to do it, huh?

 Acceptance

-My dad was, in lack of better terms, the only family member I actually cared about, loved even.
-It took me a while to get over it, and even so.
-I still think losing him was one of the things that shaped me.
+My dad was, for lack of better terms, the only family member I actually cared about – loved, even.
+It took me a while to get over it, and even so, I still think losing him was one of the things that shaped me.
 On most days, admittedly, I’d forget he even existed in the first place.
-Life moves too fast and more often than not, I have too many things on my plate to even think about things that had been but aren’t anymore.
-I’d think about him only when someone asked me something about my family, or when something that reminds me of him popped up.
+Life moves too fast and, more often than not, I have too many things on my plate to even think about things that had been but aren’t anymore.
+I’d think about him only when someone asked me something about my family or when something that reminded me of him popped up.

-Like for example when I’m travelling and I stumble upon something that’s unbelievably beautiful I instinctively look up at the heavens and think of him, feeling so grateful – a habit I picked up once I started travelling using his money after his passing.
-Back then, I could only afford to travel because of him, and so, much of my gratitude would be redirected to him.
-Now, it was all my doing, it was the work I had put in, yet somehow, much like a Pavlovian reflex, I still feel the need to thank him.
-That said, on most days, it’s as if he’d never even been a part of my life.
-His voice, his face, his everything, seem to have disappeared, buried somewhere in the depths of my mind.
+Like, for example, when I’m travelling and I stumble upon something unbelievably beautiful, I instinctively look up at the heavens and think of him, feeling so grateful – a habit I picked up once I started travelling using his money after his passing.
+Back then, I could only afford to travel because of him, and so much of my gratitude would be redirected to him.
+Now, it’s all my doing, it’s the work I’ve put in, yet somehow, much like a Pavlovian reflex, I still feel the need to thank him.
+That said, on most days, it’s as if he’d never even been part of my life.
+His voice, his face, his everything seem to have disappeared – buried somewhere in the depths of my mind.
 But on the eleventh of September, his memories resurface and come alive.

-That date has yet another special meaning.
-It’s also the day before my birthday.
+That date has yet another special meaning – and no, I’m not talking about 9/11.
+The eleventh of September also happens to be the day before my birthday.
 Now mind you, I don’t usually care much for my birthday.
 In fact, I dread its coming and going.
 It means I’m getting older and I’m running out of time.
-All the good things that come with age, say, wisdom and stability, are just things old people say to themselves in order to sleep at night.
+All the good things that come with age — say, wisdom and stability — are just things old people say to themselves in order to sleep at night.
 I don’t wanna grow old.
 I wanna be young, strong and healthy forever.
 That’s the only way I could travel all across the world and practice medicine.
 But I’m nothing if not realistic, and so, every year, I do my best to just let the day go by without much thought.

-But being all alone in a country on the other side of the world, on such a bleak day, I found it harder than I usually do.
-It’s not the first time I spent my birthday all alone whilst travelling – hell, I usually go out of my way to do so.
-But somehow, this time round, it didn’t feel like that.
-I guess it might have been the fact that I had already been on the road for quite a while, and that while I wasn’t feeling anything close to homesickness, I did miss my friends.
-Friends who would usually offer words of comfort and solace on the eleventh, friends who would insist on me celebrating the twelfth, despite my many objections.
+But being all alone in a country on the other side of the world on such a bleak day, I found it harder than I usually do.
+It’s not the first time I’ve spent my birthday all alone whilst travelling – hell, I usually go out of my way to do so.
+But somehow, this time round, it didn’t feel the same.
+I guess it might have been the fact that I had already been on the road for quite a while, and while I wasn’t feeling anything close to homesickness, I did miss my friends.
+Friends who would usually offer words of comfort and solace on the eleventh, friends who would insist on me celebrating the twelfth despite my many objections.

 Accompanied by my solitude and grief, I retreated to my room.
 I spent the afternoon catching up on my writing and wallowing.
-I thought, that perhaps, watching the sunset at Iguana Reef would make me feel better – that somehow, the colours of the sky and the sea would ease my pain.
-A lot of pressure to pin down on one sunset, huh?
-Well, there’s nothing quite like a Caribbean sunset.
-It did indeed soothe my soul.
+I thought, perhaps, watching the sunset at Iguana Reef would make me feel better — that somehow, the colours of the sky and the sea would ease my pain.
+A lot of pressure to pin down on one sunset, surely.
+Then again, there’s nothing quite like a Caribbean sunset.
+And in fact, it did indeed soothe my soul.

 Stay wild,